JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![windy-jules](/images/windy-jules.jpg#vert)

-*Who needs a wind gauge when you have Jules' hair?*
+*Jules doing an impersonation of a weather vane*

 Slowly our anchorage is filling up, multiple boats that we saw in Black Point have come around the corner to join us in hopes of better protection.
 For this strong east wind I'm not sure that we could be in a much better spot.

-Being confined to the boat has presented us with an opportunity to tackle our mold problems.
+Being confined to the boat has presented us with an opportunity to tackle our mold problem.
 Being from Colorado, humidity has been fairly nonexistent for the majority of my life.
 I knew I was in for a surprise on this trip, but I didn't know to what extent.
 The day before yesterday I pulled my backpack out of our closet and discovered it was turning green.
 The bottom and front pocket had developed a literal carpet across it!

 Immediately I had it in the sink scrubbing with vinegar and hot water.
 The rest of our clothes had dodged the bullet somehow, but Julia's shoes, ukulele case, and wallet weren't as lucky.
 She scrubbed them all with the same vinegar solution and left them out to dry.
 Nearly the entire time we have been on the boat my clothes have smelled somewhat musty, I assume it is just the price of admission.